LucasOpoka/Minimalist-Pi-Pico-Toolchain/README.md

-# Minimalist-Pi-Pico-Toolchain
+# blinky - test project for the Pi Pico
-Using Ubuntu, VSCode, Pi Debug Probe
+The purpose of this code is to test if the Pi Pico toolchain with the Pi Debug probe and VSCode works properly.